Artificial heart: First clinical applications of a permanent pneumatic total artificial heart

+Three more patients received the Jarvik-7 as a permanent heart.
+Murray Haydon, DeVries' third patient, received a Jarvik-7 on 17 February 1985.
+Haydon suffered pulmonary issues and was required to be on a mechanical ventilator for the duration of his time with the artificial heart.
+Haydon died of infection and kidney failure on 19 June 1986, after 488 days with his artificial heart.
+On 7 April 1985, Dr. Bjarne Semb of Karolinska Hospital in Stockholm, Sweden implanted a Jarvik-7 in Swedish businessman Leif Stenberg.
+Stenberg lived 229 largely uneventful days with the heart, but suffered from a stroke and subsequently died on 21 November 1985.
+Jack Burcham was DeVries' fourth and final patient to receive a Jarvik-7 as a destination therapy.
+Burcham received his heart on 14 April 1985, but due to complications from the size of the device, bleeding and kidney failure, Burcham died just 10 days later on 25 April 1985.

-In the mid-1980s, artificial hearts were powered by dishwasher-sized pneumatic power sources whose lineage went back to Alfa Laval milking machines.
+In the mid-1980s, artificial hearts were powered by large pneumatic drive consoles.
 Moreover, two sizable catheters had to cross the body wall to carry the pneumatic pulses to the implanted heart, greatly increasing the risk of infection.
 To speed development of a new generation of technologies, the National Heart, Lung, and Blood Institute opened a competition for implantable electrically powered artificial hearts.
-Three groups received funding: Cleveland Clinic in Cleveland, Ohio; the College of Medicine of Pennsylvania State University (Penn State Hershey Medical Center) in Hershey, Pennsylvania; and AbioMed, Inc. of Danvers, Massachusetts.
+Three groups received funding: Cleveland Clinic in Cleveland, Ohio; the College of Medicine of Pennsylvania State University (Penn State Milton S. Hershey Medical Center) in Hershey, Pennsylvania; and AbioMed, Inc. of Danvers, Massachusetts.
 Despite considerable progress, the Cleveland program was discontinued after the first five years.

 First clinical application of an intrathoracic pump

 On 19 July 1963, E. Stanley Crawford and Domingo Liotta implanted the first clinical Left Ventricular Assist Device (LVAD) at The Methodist Hospital in Houston, Texas, in a patient who had a cardiac arrest after surgery.
 The patient survived for four days under mechanical support but did not recover from the complications of the cardiac arrest; finally, the pump was discontinued, and the patient died.